-Applicants will be placed in each utility's interconnection inventory upon receipt of a completed application and execution of the New York State Standardized Interconnection Contract by the utility.
+An accepted application will be placed in each utility's interconnection inventory upon the utility's receipt of the New York State Standardized Contract executed by the applicant.
 If the final acceptance as set out in Step 6 below is not completed within twelve (12) months of receipt of such executed copy of the New York State Standardized Contract as a result of applicant inactivity, the utility has the right to notify the applicant by U.S. first class mail with delivery receipt confirmation that the applicant's project will be removed from the utility's interconnection inventory if the applicant does not respond within thirty (30) Business Days of the issue of such notification and provide a project status update and/or justification as to why the project should remain in the utility's interconnection inventory for an additional period of time.